cncf/devstats.archive/USAGE.md

 - Add `GHA2DB_SKIPPDB` environment variable to skip syncing Postgres (so it will only sync Influx DB)

 Sync tool uses [gaps.yaml](https://github.com/cncf/devstats/blob/master/metrics/kubernetes/gaps.yaml), to prefill some series with zeros.
 This is needed for metrics (like SIG mentions or PRs merged) that return multiple rows, depending on data range.
+Sync tool read project definition from [projects.yaml](https://github.com/cncf/devstats/blob/master/projects.yaml)

 # Cron

+You can have multiple projects running on the same machine (like `GHA2DB_PROJECT=kubernetes` and `GHA2DB_PROJECT=prometheus`) runnign in a slightly different time window.
+Both kubernetes and prometheus projects are using tags on their dashboards.
+You should choose only one project on production, and only import given projects dashboards.
+Each projects should run on a separate server on production.
+Example cron tab file (containing entries for all projects): [crontab.entry](https://github.com/cncf/devstats/blob/master/metrics/crontab.entry)

-You can install a cron job to run `devstats_sync` automatically, please check "cron" section:
+To install cron job please check "cron" section:

 - [Mac](https://github.com/cncf/devstats/blob/master/INSTALL_MAC.md)
 - [Linux Ubuntu 16 LTS](https://github.com/cncf/devstats/blob/master/INSTALL_UBUNTU16.md)
 - [Linux Ubuntu 17](https://github.com/cncf/devstats/blob/master/INSTALL_UBUNTU17.md)